LennartFr/2019-7-18-LL-Blockchain-SF/README.md

 # Learning Objective 1: How do we get started?

 ## Knowing who we are (developers, business people, entrepreneurs ..)
+## Understand that Blockchain is an enterprise techology which deals with the operstion of business networks

 <img src="Garage.png">